OMG! Mets infielder Jose Iglesias performs his song after win

 The Baha Men performed “Who Let The Dogs Out?” — the anthem for the NL champion Mets — prior to Game 4 of the 2000 World Series, but Derek Jeter homered on Bobby Jones’ first pitch just minutes later and the Yankees won the next two games to clinch their third straight title.

 On Aug.
 31, 2022, the saxophonist Timmy Trumpet played “Narco,” the entrance song for closer Edwin Díaz, as Díaz jogged in for a save opportunity against the Los Angeles Dodgers.
-While Díaz tossed a perfect ninth inning to close out a 2-1 win, the Mets squandered a three-game NL East lead in September, lost the division title to the Atlanta Braves and were eliminated in a wild-card series.
+Díaz tossed a perfect ninth inning to close out a 2-1 win, but the Mets squandered a three-game NL East lead in September, lost the division title to the Atlanta Braves and were eliminated in a Wild Card Series.

 Iglesias, who is hitting .389 in 36 at-bats, said he would not have performed the song Friday if the Mets lost.